-In 2013 the UC system announced the Carbon Neutrality Initiative (CNI) and pledged to be carbon neutral by 2025 from scope 1 and 2 carbon emission sources.
+In 2013 the UC system announced the Carbon Neutrality Initiative (CNI) and pledged to be carbon neutral by 2025 from scope 1 (campus-generated energy, campus fleet) and scope 2 (purchased electricity) carbon emission sources.
+(More on scope definitions.)

 Reducing energy use through building level energy efficiency projects and energy saving actions by facility occupants.

-Curbing growth-related emissions through electrication, green building practices and improved space utilization.
+Curbing growth-related emissions through electrification, green building practices and improved space utilization.

 Increasing the efficiency and using less carbon intensive fuel in the vehicle fleet.

-The campus is also looking to upgrades and new options for the main campus energy plant and delivery system.
+The campus is also looking at electrification options for the main campus energy plant and delivery system-see the current planning.
 This major capital improvement has the opportunity to significantly reduce operational carbon emissions.
 Thinking beyond 2025 is also necessary, as carbon neutrality needs to be sustainable in the years following the target date.
 Expanded consideration of campus renewable energy options, emerging technologies, creative financing mechanisms, and more are part of the longer-term strategy.

 Your role in carbon neutrality

-Reaching zero emissions is more than technical solutions, it is also about transforming our culture around how we use energy and resources.
-No matter if you are a student, faculty, or staff member your actions can make a big difference in saving energy and carbon.
-Find out your own carbon footprint and actionable ways to reduce it with this carbon calculator.
-See what you can do on campus to engage.
+Reaching zero emissions requires more than technical solutions, it is also important to transform our culture around how we use energy and resources.
+No matter if you are a student, faculty, or staff member your actions have the potential to make a big difference in saving energy and carbon.

 Learn more about the CNI

-Learn more about the systemwide UC Carbon Neutrality Initiative and how research is paving the way to scalable solutions to help UC, California and the world ben the curve on climate change.
+Learn more about the systemwide UC Carbon Neutrality Initiative and how research is paving the way to scalable solutions to help UC, California, and the world bend the curve on climate change.

 1. Turn off what you are not using